landsboy/Arkanoid-Game/README.md

 # Arkanoid-Game
 Welcome to the Arkanoid game!
 This Java project brings the classic Arkanoid arcade experience to life through object-oriented programming principles and design patterns.
 Players will embark on an exhilarating journey filled with block-breaking action and challenging levels.
+This is a final product of a 4-part-semester project in Java.
+This project was coded as a four-part ongoing assignment on the 2nd semester of my 1st year at BIU.
+This project was coded using a single thread, which is rare for games such as this.
+Also, it uses no Java GUI Built-In objects, instead, I used a GUI implementation which is included in this repository.

 ## How to Run
 First go to your destination folder and clone the repo: